What is the difference between the C&O Canal Association and the C&O Canal Trust?

 An active Level Walkers Program is made up of volunteers who, on a regular basis, walk assigned sections of the towpath to publicize the Canal and the Association, collect trash, if needed, and provide written reports to the NPS on the physical condition of the towpath.

-You can read about our archives, which are maintained as part of the Special Collections of the Gellman Library at George Washington University.
+- Our archives, which are maintained as part of the Special Collections of the Gellman Library at George Washington University

 About the C&O Canal

 Before it was a national park, the Chesapeake & Ohio Canal was one of a network of American canals dug during the late 18th and early 19th centuries to form water highways for commercial trade.
 These Canals were part of the great Industrial Revolution.